SimpWatch/SimpWatch.github.io/README.md

 # Simp Watch
 https://SimpWatch.github.io

-A satirical webpage created as a joke for personal/private entertainment amongst friends, purporting to offer live reports on specific activities of friends (referred to as Simps).
-Hosted publicly solely for the purpose of easily sharing privately amongst friends, not for general use by the public.
+A satirical webpage created as a joke for personal/private use as entertainment amongst friends, purporting to offer live reports on specific activities of friends (referred to as Simps).
+Hosted publicly solely for the purpose of easily sharing privately between friends, not for general use by the public.

 ## Disclaimer
 Contains intentionally misleading content not intended for public use or viewing that could be